MajorZiploc/pandas_preprocessor/README.md

+# Install for use in python project

+> pip install pandas-preprocessor
+> or
+> pipenv install pandas-preprocessor

+## Requires python 3.8

 # To build project:

-requires pipenv, python 3.8

 In project root: